 After you get medical treatment for an injury, it’s not uncommon to get a letter from a third-party subrogation company, like The Rawlings Company (or Equian, Optum, First Recovery Group, etc.), on behalf of your health insurance company.
 The Rawlings Company is most likely reaching out to you to discover out how you got hurt.
 If your injury possibly gives rise to a personal injury claim or a potential lawsuit (for example, a car accident, a work injury, a slip-and-fall accident, etc.), The Rawlings Company’s job is to find out, because your health insurance company might be legally entitled to reimbursement out of your personal injury settlement or verdict.
-If you received a letter from The Rawlings Company after an accident, you should call our law firm immediately at 1-800-999-0750.
+If you received a letter from the Rawlings Company after a Pennsylvania car accident or personal injury, you should call our law firm immediately at 1-800-999-0750.

 Should I respond to The Rawlings Company’s letter or call them back?